-Finally, take a look at what benefits you’re offering compared to the competition.
-While offering competitive pay is important, 4 out of 5 employees say that they’d actually take better benefits over a pay raise.
+Finally, look at what benefits you're offering compared to the competition.
+While offering a competitive salary is important, 4 out of 5 employees7 say that they'd actually take better benefits over a pay raise.

 Employee retention is a rewarding effort that pays for itself in your finances, productivity, and the overall success of your organization—especially for small employers that are ready to grow their workforce.
-By following these tips for retention, you’ll both increase workplace satisfaction and create an office culture your employees will never want to leave.
+By following these tips for retention, you'll boost morale and create a positive work atmosphere that your satisfied employees will never want to leave.

 If you're ready to take charge of your employee retention efforts by offering employee benefits, PeopleKeep can help!
 Our personalized employee benefits administration solutions for HRAs and employee stipends make it easy to create and manage your benefits.